fbpx

 Pelvic Health Physical Therapy

-The pelvic floor is a group of muscle, tendons, and ligaments in your pelvis which provide support for your pelvic organs, aide in bowel and bladder control, and contribute to sexual function.
-These structures coordinate with the bony structure of your hips and spine and the muscles of your back, abdomen, and diaphragm to provide your trunk with stability.
 Your pelvic floor must be able to contract and relax fully as well as respond to forces transmitted through your extremities.
 Injury to the pelvic floor may occur but is not always the cause of dysfunction.

-Pelvic Health Physical Therapy is effective
+Pelvic Health Physical Therapy is effective at treating the following conditions:

 • Urge Urinary Incontinence